-It is assumed that customers are impatient, and that a customer reneges from the queue as soon as the amount of time he or she has waited in the queue reaches his or her patience time.
-Customers do not renege once they have entered service, and service is non-preemptive.
-The patience times of customers are given by an i.i.d.\ sequence, $\{\patreq_i,\ i\in \Z\}$, with common cumulative distribution function $G^r$ on $[0,\infty]$, while the service requirements of customers are given by another i.i.d.\ sequence, $\{v_i,\ i\in \Z\}$, with common cumulative distribution function $G^s$ on $[0,\infty)$.
-For $i\in \N$, $\patreq_i$ and $v_i$ represent, respectively, the patience time and the service requirement of the $i$th customer to enter the system after time zero, while $\{\patreq_i,\ i\in -\N\cup\{0\}\}$ and $\{v_i,\ i\in -\N\cup\{0\}\}$ represent, respectively, the patience times and the service requirements of customers that arrived prior to time zero (if such customers exist), ordered according to their arrival times (prior to time zero).
-We assume that $G^s$ has density $g^s$ and $G^r$, restricted to $[0,\infty)$, has density $g^r$.
+It is assumed that customers are impatient and that a customer reneges from the queue as soon as the amount of time he or she has waited in the queue reaches his or her patience time.
+Service is nonpreemptive and customers do not renege once they have entered service.
+The patience times of customers are given by an i.i.d. sequence, $\{\patreq_i, i\in\Z\}$, with common cumulative distribution function $G^r$ on $[0,\infty]$, while the service requirements of customers are given by another i.i.d. sequence, $\{v_i, i\in\Z\}$, with common cumulative distribution function $G^s$ on $[0,\infty)$.
+For \mbox{$i\in\N$}, $\patreq_i$ and $v_i$, respectively, represent the patience time and the service requirement of the $i$th customer to enter the system after time zero, whereas $\{\patreq_i, i\in-\N\cup\{0\}\}$ and $\{v_i, i\in-\N\cup\{0\}\}$, respectively, represent the patience times and the service requirements of customers that arrived prior to time zero (if such customers exist), ordered according to their arrival times (prior to time zero).
+We assume that $G^s$ has density $g^s$ and $G^r$, restricted to $[0,\infty)$, has density $g^r$, with~$G^r$ possibly having some mass at infinity.
 This implies, in particular, that $G^r(0+) = G^s(0+) = 0$.
-Let The superscript $(N)$ will be used to refer to quantities associated with the system with $N$ servers.
+We define $h^r = g^r/(1-G^r)$ and $h^s = g^s/(1-G^s)$ to be the corresponding hazard rate functions associated with $G^r$ and $G^s$.
+Let\looseness=-1 \looseness=0 The superscript $(N)$ will be used to refer to quantities associated with the system with $N$ servers.

-Let $\en$ denote the cumulative arrival process associated with the system with $N$ servers, with $\en (t)$ representing the total number of customers that arrive into the system in the time interval $[0,t]$.
-We assume that $\en$ is a renewal process with a common interarrival distribution function $F^{(N)}$, which has finite mean.
-Let $\lambda^{(N)}$ be the inverse of the mean of $F^{(N)}$, i.e., The number $\lambda^{(N)}$ represents the long-run average arrival rate of customers to the system with $N$ servers.
-We assume $\en$, the sequence of service requirements $\{v_j, j \in \Z \}$, and the sequence of patience times $\{\patreq_j, j \in \Z \}$ are mutually independent.
-Let $\ren$ be a c\`{a}dl\`{a}g, real-valued process defined by $\ren(s)=s$ if $\en(s)=0$ and, if $\en(s)>0$, then
+Let $\en$ denote the cumulative arrival process associated with the system that has $N$ servers, with $\en(t)$ representing the total number of customers that arrive into the system in the time interval $[0,t]$.
+We assume that $\en$ is a renewal process with a common interarrival distribution function $F^{(N)}$, which has finite mean and satisfies $F^{(N)}(0)=0$.
+Let $\lambda^{(N)}$ be the inverse of the mean of $F^{(N)}$, that is,